kennybui-data-ai/spark-atlas-connector/databricks/README.md

 databricks fs cat dbfs:/databricks/scripts/logfile.txt
 ```
 #### spark-atlas.sh template
-__NOTE:__ if you are getting `init script exit status non-zero` when starting the databricks cluster with init script, this very likely due to [lack of Unix-style line endings](https://github.com/dotnet/spark/issues/183).
+__NOTE:__ if you are getting `init script exit status non-zero` when starting the databricks cluster with init script, it is very likely due to [lack of Unix-style line endings](https://github.com/dotnet/spark/issues/183).
 Ensure you enable [cluster log delivery](https://docs.databricks.com/clusters/configure.html#cluster-log-delivery) in advanced options for [easier debugging of init scripts](https://docs.databricks.com/clusters/init-scripts.html#init-script-logs).
 The stderr.log will show `$'\r': command not found`.
 If using VSCode, [change the line endings for the file](https://stackoverflow.com/questions/39525417/visual-studio-code-how-to-show-line-endings) from CRLF to LF.
 This can also be done for the workspace via `Files > Preferences > Settings > Files: Eol > \n`.
 ```bash